KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 See [The Bible App Case Study](the_bible_app_case_study.md) and [Prototype](prototype.md) for the inspiration for this business plan.

+## Idea Maze
+Competitive analysis

 ## Users

+### Primary Users

+### User Segmentation
+* Number of United Methodist members (U.S.): 7,725,039
+* Number of United Methodist members (rest of the world): 4.4 million

 ### Network Effect
 * Number of United Methodist members total: 12.1 million
 * Number of United Methodist congregations: 34,892

-### User Segmentation
-* Number of United Methodist members (U.S.): 7,725,039
-* Number of United Methodist members (rest of the world): 4.4 million
+Create publicity engine

 ### User Acquisition
+Who to target and how
 * World population: ~7 billion
 * Number of people with internet:
 * Number of people with desktop computers:
 * Number of people with mobile phones:

+Demographics, geography, usage patterns, motivation

+Accessibility, translation

-Breakdown of device by country
-Breakdown of popularity of Christianity/United Methodist by country
+Breakdown of device by country (web versus mobile) Breakdown of popularity of Christianity/United Methodist by country

 http://en.wikipedia.org/wiki/United_Methodist_Church